Powerlevel9k/powerlevel9k/api/functions/utilities.md

 #### Returns

-- 0 if the variable has been defined.
+- 0 if the variable has been defined (even when empty).

 ## p9k::set_default